erichthen/csw15l-lab-reports/erichlabreport5.md

 My user directory, and the directory of the forked repository, and the created grading-area directory which contains the ListExamples.java file and the TestListExamples.java file.
 /Users/E2/grade-review-erichthen/grading-area
 ls on this directory: IsMoon.class            ListExamples.class      ListExamples.java       StringChecker.class     TestListExamples.class  TestListExamples.java
-Additionally, the bash script is needed in the working directory, which is in the parent directoy of grade-review-erichthen: my repository that checks submissions.
+Additionally, the bash script is needed in the working directory, which is in the parent directory of grade-review-erichthen: my repository that checks submissions.

 ### Contents of each file before fixing the bug:
 ![](filebeforefix.png)